-Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three months ended March 31, 2023 and 2022 (expressed in Canadian dollars)

 2. Basis of preparation

 (a) Statement of compliance

 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").